 Every new employee brings tax implications–but you may also be able to write off some hiring costs against your tax budget.
 This is because hiring costs may count as reasonable expenses for running your business.

+Accounts payable automation software can streamline the process, ensuring all your records are in one place and automating calculations for what you owe.
 Going digital with your taxes can make keeping track of everything much more manageable.
 All your records will be in one place, you’ll be able to calculate what you owe automatically, and you’ll be able to claim tax refunds on hiring costs all from one platform.

 If you’re based in the UK, submitting your taxes digitally will soon be compulsory.